 Deploy to Neocities 🐈

 There's a github action by bcomnes called "Deploy to Neocities".
-What it does is copy a whole folder, and everything in it, to Neocities automatically when you update it.
+The logo you see above is from that page.
+What the github action does is copy a whole folder, and everything in it, to Neocities automatically when you update it.
 It's very useful for creating and maintaining Neocities sites.
 Especially because the drag-and-drop uploader on Neocities often deletes files or messes up the folder structure.

 For people like me who don't read good or do tech good, it might be a little hard to follow the guide.
 M1ssM0ss's template is an easier to understand guide!
 I'm unga bunga caveman brained, and need pictures for myself though.
 So I wrote the tutorial on this page on how to parse the guides linked above, so we can all get it to work even with limited tech knowledge.